diederikh/Cocoamon-blog/_posts/2015-03-03-example-of-objc-dynamics-in-swift.markdown

  }
 ```

 Unfortunately, we cannot use _self_ as the return type.
 Swift wants to known the type at compile time.
 Objective-C didn't care about that.
-In Objective-C the `loadInstanceFromNib` method returned an `NSView *` in Swift we want to return the right type.
+In Objective-C the `loadInstanceFromNib` method returns an `UIView *` in Swift we want to return the right type.

-We want this extension to be useable for any `NSView` subclass.
+We want this extension to be useable for any `UIView` subclass.
 We can use Swift [Generics](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html#//apple_ref/doc/uid/TP40014097-CH26-ID179) to accomplish that:

 ``` swift